wska/AI-Route_Planning/README.md

 ### JSHOP2
+There are two implementations in JSHOP2: decoupled route planning and coupled route planning.
+The relevant code for the decoupled implementation can be found in the following two files:
+  - /jshop2-master/routeplanning_decoupled/problem
+  - /jshop2-master/routeplanning_decoupled/routeplanning

-The relevant code for the JSHOP2 implementation of the route planning problem can be found in the following two files:
+The relevant code for the coupled implementation can be found in the following two files:
-  - /jshop2-master/examples/routeplanning/problem
+  - /jshop2-master/routeplanning_coupled/problem
-  - /jshop2-master/examples/routeplanning/routeplanning
+  - /jshop2-master/routeplanning_coupled/routeplanning

 To run the code at your end:
   1. $ export CLASSPATH=~'pwd'/jshop2-master/antlr.jar:~'pwd'/jshop2-master/bin.build/JSHOP2.jar:.